Raphhh/trex/docs/TRex/Core/Object.md

 ### To JSON

-You can easily convert your object to JSON, choosing which property you what to export with *@transient* comment tag, including private ones.
+You can easily convert your object to JSON, choosing which property you want to export, including private ones.
+If you want to exclude some properties, you can add them a comment tag *@transient*.

 ```php
 class Foo extends TRex/Core/Object{